nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 # Nested Mutations

 Lighthouse allows you to create, update or delete models and their associated relationships all in one single mutation.
+This is enabled by the [nested arg resolvers mechanism](../concepts/arg-resolvers.md).

 ## Return Types Required